harisphnx/Distributed_System_Simulator-DSS_py/README.md

 Where `func_name` is the name of the function, followed by the arguments that the function accepts.

 Every function that is to be assigned as a task to the machine instance has to have their first parameter as the identity variable.
 One can name it whatever he/she wants.
 This identity variable has to be used while calling other functions such as `send()`, `recv()` and `get_machine_id()`.
-The function can have its regular variables (as sent through `execute_func()`) just after the identity variable.
+The function can have its formal variables (as sent through `execute_func()`) just after the identity variable.

 For example, lets say I want to create a machine instance **m1** and assign it a task of printing 10 numbers.